wizardyesterday/RtlSdrDiags/doc/agcResearch/README.txt

 in an acceptable manner.
 In my use cases, it was the VGA gain that needed to automatically adjust.

+Additionally, in all cases, the supplied whip antenna was used, so that this performance is with indoor reception.

 I hope that this gives all of you a flavor of what a software VGA AGC can do for the performance of these rtl-sdr radios.